quelea-projection/quelea-projection.github.io/docs/Remote_Control_Information.md

----
-title: Remote Control Information
-permalink: /Remote_Control_Information/
----

 This document outlines the current options in the Quelea Remote Server that can be utilised in

 One-way requests should be fetched without affecting the current page, and their results should be discarded.
 Continuous refresh requests should be constantly refreshed for the latest version and their results updated in display

 ### /

 ''' Root page '''

 The root page will either show a login screen, or if you have logged in it will show the main screen used in the webpage version.

-Login screen
+  - Login screen
     A simple box and button.
 A POST request to / with the password stored in a "password" variable.

-Main screen
+  - Main screen
     If the user has been logged in (i.e, their IP address on the network is saved into a local list of logged in users) then the main screen will show.

 This will most likely not be used in any apps.